Dance Again: Commercial performance

 "Dance Again" performed moderately outside of the United States.
 The song debuted at number 13 on the Canadian Hot 100, winning the "hot shot" debut of the week, remaining at the same position the following week.
 The song has since peaked at number four, becoming her tenth top-ten hit there.
 In the United Kingdom, "Dance Again" made its debut at number 11 on the UK Singles Chart.
 The song also fared well in other regions of Europe; topping the Polish Singles Chart as well as the Greek charts.
 It charted at four on the Spanish Singles Chart and at six on Finnish Singles Chart.
 It reached the top ten in Austria, Italy, Scotland.
+In France, the song debuted at number 52 and peaked at number 15 on the French Singles Chart, becoming her highest-charting single since her 2011 number one-hit On The Floor and her eleventh top twenty there.
+"Dance Again" spent 30 weeks on the country's music chart, becoming her third single to achieve this at the time (the fourth and last Lopez's single to also achieve this would be "Ain't Your Mama" (2016), spent 52 weeks and peaked at number 11).

 In Germany it debuted at number 19.
 After her performance at television show Wetten, dass..? in October 2012 the song climbed from number 70 to 14 in its 21st week.
 In New Zealand, it reached 12.
 In Australia, "Dance Again" debuted at number 44 on May 20, 2012, and peaked at number 28 three weeks later.
 It also received a platinum certification in Greece, Canada, Italy and Mexico.